clearclaw/18xx_1820/README.md

 ### Station markers & similar Tokens

-Print the tokens on full page label paper, cut into strips and punch using a 1/2" punch such as the following:
+Print the tokens on full page label paper, cut into strips and punch using a 1/2" punch such as the following from Paper Shapers:

-  Paper Shapers Small Punch-1/2-Inch https://www.amazon.com/gp/product/B000XAKWPK
+  https://www.amazon.com/gp/product/B000XAKWPK

 I then stick them to wood plugs from a Home Depot/Lowes/DIY/similar